*This website contains affiliate links. If you click on these and make a purchase, we will receive a small percentage of the sale.

 - Permission to route traffic through these devices (basically to use them as nodes in their proxy network)

 In this way, developers are incentivized to add the devices that installed their app to the proxy network.
-All that a developer needs to do is to install a piece of code (Luminati SDK) into their app.
+And all that a developer needs to do is to install a piece of code (Bright Data SDK) into their app.

-And when these devices, having the app (with Luminati SDK) installed on them, are idle, the SDK kicks in and “joins” the device to the proxy network for routing traffic through its connection.
+Essentially, add developers with millions of app downloads install this piece of code in their apps, which is installed on millions of devices, that become dormant IPs in the proxy pool.
+And when these devices, having the app (with Bright Data SDK) installed on them, are idle, the SDK kicks in and “joins” the device to the proxy network for routing traffic through its connection.

-This is why residential proxies do not have fixed IP addresses.
-And the IP you use changes every few seconds, depending and which device is eligible for becoming a proxy server at any particular time.
+That is why residential proxies do not have fixed IP addresses.
+The IP you use changes every few seconds, depending and which device is eligible for becoming a peer proxy server at any particular time.

 As you can see, the principle of creating residential IPs is simple: